mk-fg/python-pulse-control/README.rst

   sound volume (higher values will negatively affect sound quality).

-Probably a good idea to set volume only in 0-1.0 range and boost volume in hardware without any quality loss, e.g. by tweaking sink volume (which corresponds to ALSA/hardware volume), if that option is available.
+Probably a good idea to set volume only in 0-1.0 range and boost volume in hardware without quality loss, e.g. by tweaking sink volume (which corresponds to ALSA/hardware volume), if that option is available.

 Note that ``flat-volumes=yes`` option ("yes" by default on some distros, "no" in e.g. Arch Linux) in pulseaudio daemon.conf already scales device-volume with the volume of the "loudest" application, so already does what's suggested above.

-See ``src/pulse/volume.h`` in pulseaudio sources for all the gory details.
+Fractional volume values used in the module get translated to/from pa_volume_t integers for libpulse.
+See ``src/pulse/volume.h`` in pulseaudio sources for all the gory details on the latter.

 Event-handling code, threads